david672orford/tech-for-teaching/howto/libreoffice/index.md

 Here are some notes on things we have had to do in Libreoffice when creating classroom handouts.

+### Escaping from Tables

+If the the last item on a page is a table, it can be difficult to insert something after it.
+The trick is to move the cursor to the far bottom right cell of the table and press Alt-Enter.

+If the page begings with a table and you want to insert something before it, go to the top left cell and press Alt-Enter.

 ### Using Stylesheets

 Each handout should have a document title at the top with a style of